 We'll take all reasonable steps to comply with local access and privacy laws, to the extent consistent with legal obligations we have under Australian law, where we are based.

 Red Guava also offers the Standard Contract Clauses included in a Data Processing Addendum (DPA).
 This is important for Customers that operate in the European Union, United Kingdom, or those that are bound to the General Data Protection Regulation (GDPR) or UK General Data Protection Regulation (UK GDPR) requirements.
-The DPA is an agreement in addition to our standard Agreement that Customers can enter into.
-Information on how to execute this DPA can be found within the document itself.
-The UK DPA can be found at https://www.cliniko.com/policies/dpa/ and the EU DPA can be found at https://www.cliniko.com/policies/eu_dpa/.
+The DPAs are incorporated into the Agreement (as applicable) by reference.
+The UK DPA can be found at https://www.cliniko.com/policies/uk_dpa/ and the EU DPA can be found at https://www.cliniko.com/policies/eu_dpa/.

 Questions or complaints

 VeraSafe have been appointed as Red Guava’s representative in the European Union and United Kingdom for data protection matters, pursuant to Article 27 of the General Data Protection Regulation of the European Union and United Kingdom.
 If required, VeraSafe can be contacted on matters related only to the processing of Personal Information.
 To make such an inquiry, please contact VeraSafe using the contact form at https://verasafe.com/public-resources/contact-data-protection-representative.